 The Google PageSpeed score trend counterintuitively raises as the website rank lowers, suggesting that perhaps the automated check doesn’t directly reflect the quality of the site.
 On the other hand, the first paint trend favours the top websites.

-Mobile ecommerce is projected to grow by nearly £24 billions by 2023.
+Mobile ecommerce is projected to grow by nearly £24 billion by 2023.
 But customers use their mobile devices for much more than just direct purchases.
 Many browse digital stores on their smart devices throughout the day to make the decision, but later purchase products on a desktop.
-The leading retailers recognise this, and 93% of the websites pass Google’s Mobile Friendly test.
+The leading retailers recognise this, and 93% of the websites pass Google’s Mobile-Friendly Test.

 Surprisingly, browser compatibility is in a much worse state.
 18% of websites reported critical errors in at least one major browser (Chrome, Firefox, Edge, Safari and Opera), with just 48% passing the test in all browsers.
 The percentages below add up to 99%, as one of the 100 websites was blocking crawlers.

-Accessibility of ecommerce websites is often overlooked, and our findings just strengthen the argument.
-Every single website reported as “unusable to some” in our tests, with problems revolving mostly around incompatibility with major screen readers and other structural issues.
+The accessibility of ecommerce websites is often overlooked, and our findings just strengthen the argument.
+Every single website was reported as “unusable to some” in our tests, with problems revolving mostly around incompatibility with major screen readers and other structural issues.
 As a somewhat redeeming factor, 92% of the websites have a user-friendly URL structure.

-The World Wide Web Consortium is an international organisation working on developing the standards, protocols and guidelines to ensure long-term growth of the World Wide Web.
-They have developed HTML5 and CSS3 validators which scan the code to identify usage of deprecated standards and errors affecting the usability and accessibility of the website.
+The World Wide Web Consortium is an international organisation working on developing the standards, protocols, and guidelines to ensure the long-term growth of the World Wide Web.
+They have developed HTML5 and CSS3 validators that scan the code to identify usage of deprecated standards and errors affecting the usability and accessibility of the website.

 Out of the top 100 ecommerce websites in the United Kingdom, 100% failed the W3C HTML5 validation and 64% failed the CSS3 validation.
 Unfortunately, the top 10 websites didn’t lead by example, with just one passing a CSS3 check.